Summer Food Service Program

 Overview

 Youth across Seattle can enjoy free healthy meals throughout the summer!
 The Summer Food Service Program (SFSP)—also known as the Summer Meals Program—offers breakfasts, lunches, and snacks for everyone 18 and younger, no registration or ID required.
-See this year’s site list.
+Find your nearest summer meals site:

 See the Program in Action